-of the private sector, trade, welfare protection and the volatility of the prices of farm commodities.
+The G20 leaders adopted their action plan on development at the 2010 Seoul Summit in November.
+The key measures concern infrastructure, mobilization of tax resources, development of the private sector, trade, welfare protection and the volatility of the prices of farm commodities.
 France is making sure that this is implemented.
 France is the largest contributor of official development assistance in Europe and the second in the world after the United States.
 The G20 is now considered as a relevant forum to provide practical solutions to development issues.
-60 (January 24, 2011, Official website of the French G8-G20 Presidency)
+(January 24, 2011, Official website of the French G8-G20 Presidency)